 Another common Netflix problem that iPhone and iPad users may run into will show the error code 1016.
 This happens when you cannot get a good internet connection.

 The first thing to try is resetting the iPhone or iPad connection.
-Swipe up from your home screen and tap on the airplane icon.
+Swipe down from the corner on your home screen and tap on the airplane icon.
 Wait 30 seconds or so and then tap on the airplane icon again to turn it off.

 Try Netflix again to see if this fixed your problem.
 If not you can try restarting the device, your network or using another Internet connection.